DPJProgramming/BoxBreakerVideo/README.md

 - New member form to create an account
 - Admin form allows for deleting a member or movie
 - Add/Edit movie forms adds a new movie or edits an existing one
+- Account page with list of currently checked out movies and due date functionality

 ## Instructions